JackR20/ISP/README.md

 enemyPotion = True
 enemyShield = False
 tempDamage = int(0)

+#intro
+print(
+    """
+Welcome to [name]!
+In this turn-based battle, you will fight against an opponent of equal strength.
+Type "stats" to see your gear and info!
+    """
+    )
+#battle loop
 while health > 0 and enemyHealth > 0:
-    action = input("Type stats, shoot, attack, block, or potion. ") if action == "stats":
+    action = input("Input your action: ")
+    if action == "stats":
         print("Your health:", health)
         print("Enemy health:", enemyHealth)
         print("Gear:")
         print("Sword - 10 damage, 90% accuracy")
         print("Bow - 20 damage, 45% accuracy")
-        print("Shield - halves the damage of the enemy's next attack\n and adds it to your next attack") if potion == True:
+        if potion == True:
             print("Potion x1 - heals 25 health")
-    elif action == "shoot":
+        print("Shield - halves the damage of the enemy's next attack\n and adds it to your next attack") print("Available actions: stats, attack, shoot, block, potion") elif action == "shoot":
         shot = random.randint(1, 100)
         if shot <= 45: